Yonaguni (song)

 "Yonaguni" is a song by Puerto Rican rapper and singer Bad Bunny.
 It was released on June 4, 2021, through Rimas Entertainment, along with the music video.
 The song's title refers to Yonaguni Island in Japan, with Bad Bunny performing in Spanish and Japanese.
 The song topped the Billboard's Hot Latin Songs chart and reached number 3 on the Billboard Global 200.

 Composition

-"Yonaguni" is a reggaeton and progressive pop song.
+"Yonaguni" is a reggaeton and alternative reggaeton song.
 Billboard's Jessica Ruiz noted Bad Bunny returned to his "vulnerable and emo lyrics" for the "chill" reggaeton song, different from his "newfound alternative perreo sound" of his previous studio albums.
 In the song, Bad Bunny tells his love interest that he will travel to Yonaguni for her if she wants and names a list of things that he is willing to do to get back with her, putting aside the guy she is currently dating.
 The track features reggaeton beats, vocal melodies, and a Japanese-language outro.